Overfamiliar, aggressive, awkward – we’ve all been on the receiving end of a terrible sales pitch from a pushy seller.

 3. The Celebratory Moment

-Congrats on the recent promotion to Senior Program Manager!
+Congrats on the recent promotion to Senior Programme Manager!
 As you settle into your new role, curious to see how you’re approaching project management?

 Did you know that a simple reduction of two manual tasks can win you back five hours a week?